-For more information on dating violence or domestic violence, see the university's Sexual Assault and Relationship Violence Policy (p.
-28) and the Title IX Policy and Procedures.
+For more information on dating violence or domestic violence, see the university's Sexual Assault and Relationship Violence Policy (p 27) and the Title IX Policy and Procedures.

-For more information on Hazing, see the university's Hazing Policy (p.
-17).
+For more information on Hazing, see the university's Hazing Policy (p $\,$ 18).

-2. Bias and Harassment
+2. Bias and Harassmen

 - a.
-Any Student Code of Conduct violation against another person committed with bias, hatred or animus based on the person's actual or perceived race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protected veteran, pregnancy, marital status, or any other category protected by law - b.
-Harassment or the creation of a hostile environment based on race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protected veteran, pregnancy, marital status, or any other category protected by law - c.
-Physical, verbal, nonverbal, written, electronic or technological harassment of another person, including harassment on social networking sites and other online forums - d.
-Stalking - e.
+Any Student Code of Conduc violation against another person committed with bias, hatred or animus based on the person's ac ual or perceived race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protec ed veteran, pregnancy, marital status, or any other category protec ed by la - b.
+Harassment or the creation of a hostile environment based on race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protec ed veteran, pregnancy, marital status, or any other category protec ed by la - c.
+Physical, verbal, nonverbal, written, electronic or technological harassment of another person, including harassment on social net orking sites and other online forums - d Stalking - e.
 Intimidation

-For more information about discrimination and harassment, see the university's Prohibited Discrimination and Harassment (including Sexual Harassment) Policy (p.
-22).
+For more information about discrimination and harassment, see the university's Prohibited Discrimination and Harassment (including Sexual Harassment) Policy (p 21).

-3. Sexual Misconduct
+3. Sexual Misconduc

 - a.
 Sexual assault

 - b.
 Sexual exploitation

 - c.
 Sexual harassment

 - d.
 Lewd, indecent or obscene behavior

 - e.
-Illegal possession of pornography - f.
+Illegal possession of pornography

+- f.
 Illegal distribution of pornography

-For more information on what constitutes sexual assault (including the university's definition of consent) and sexual exploitation, see the university's Sexual Assault and Relationship Violence Policy (p.
-28) and the Title IX Policy and Procedures.
+For more information on what constitutes sexual assault (including the university's definition of consent) and sexual exploitation, see the university's Sexual Assault and Relationship Violence Policy (p 27) and the Title IX Policy and Procedures.

 For more information about sexual harassment, see the university's Prohibited Discrimination and Harassment (including Sexual Harassment) Policy (p.
-22) and the Title IX Policy and Procedures.
+21) and the Title IX Policy and Procedures